moguzozcan/moguzozcan.github.io/_posts/2018-03-12-Matrix-Multiplication-With-MapReduce.md

 title: "Matrix Multiplication With MapReduce"
 date: 2018-03-12
 categories:
+  - Map Reduce
-  - Map Reduce, Big Data
+  - Big Data
 ---

 MapReduce is a programming model that Google came up with to handle computation of their huge large scale data.
 It uses a distributed